 Stakeholder input is valued by WVUES and WVAFES; each organization includes communications professionals that coordinate a variety of promotional activities and social media posts to increase non-traditional stakeholder awareness and make university resources more available to the public.
 These activities will continue through the 2020-2024 plan of work.
-Promotional activities will include WVU Day at the Legislature, activities and the WVU Building at the State Fair of West Virginia and Kiddie Days at the Farm.
-Administrators, program directors and division directors will continue to meet with traditional stakeholder groups such as Farm Bureau, 4-H volunteers, Master Gardeners, the West Virginia Agriculture and Forestry Hall of Fame and other statewide organizations to listen to their concerns and their input into priority programming.
+Promotional activities will include WVU Day at the Legislature, activities and the WVU Building at the State Fair of West Virginia, and Kiddie Days at the Farm.
+Administrators, program directors, and division directors will continue to meet with traditional stakeholder groups such as Farm Bureau, 4-H volunteers, 4-H Teen Council, Master Gardeners, Community Education Outreach Service (CEOS) members, the West Virginia Agriculture and Forestry Hall of Fame, and other statewide organizations to listen to their concerns and their input into priority programming.